svett-ifi/svett-ifi.github.io/README.md

 Workflow is as follows:

-1. checkout a branch with `dev` as base branch
-    `git checkout $branch_name dev`
+1. checkout a branch with `staging` as base branch `git checkout $branch_name staging`

 2. Push branch to us or your fork depending on permissions

 3. Open pull request.
-Important: Choose `dev` as base branch, or you won't be able to merge.
+Important: Choose `staging` as base branch, or you won't be able to merge.

 4. Get comments, do more work, win.